evkx/evkx.github.io/content/models/mercedes/eqe/EQE_53_4MATICplus/_index.md

 The battery has a gross capacity of 96,12kWh and a net capacity of 90,6kWh, meaning you have a 5,52kWh buffer for protection.
 (5,7%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 526 to 459 km (327-285 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 17,2kWh/100km for the basic version and 19,7kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 17.2kWh/100km for the basic version and 19.7kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 170kW.
 A full charge from 0 - 100% would take 55 minutes, while a more common scenario of 10-80% would take 29 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 64%, resulting in an actual charge speed, including time loss on 121kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 64%, resulting in an actual charge speed, including time loss, of 121kW.
 Each charge session would take 28 minutes and 48 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25,2kWh/100km, 1000km will take 9 hours and 40 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25,2kWh/100km, 1000km will take 9 hours and 40 minutes.
 This trip will require three charge session(s) charging from 2% to 62%.
 The total time lost for charging up the battery will be 81 minutes.

 ### Onboard charger